RavenSystem/AlwaysAtHome/README.md

 ## Installation on Asus-Merlin routers

-You need a router running [AsusWRT-Merlin-NG Firmware](https://www.asuswrt-merlin.net) with `Administration -> System -> Enable JFFS custom scripts and configs` sets to `Yes`.
+You need a router running a recent version of [AsusWRT-Merlin-NG Firmware](https://www.asuswrt-merlin.net) with `Administration -> System -> Enable JFFS custom scripts and configs` sets to `Yes`.

 ### 1. DDNS